Home Learning

 Maddie Moat and Greg Foot are doing regular YouTube sessions at 11am on weekdays

-BBC Bitesize resouces have a fantastic mixture of activities separated out in to KS2, KS3 and GCSE
+BBC Bitesize resources have a fantastic mixture of activities separated out in to KS2, KS3 and GCSE

 The Primary Science Teaching Trust have a number of free resources available on their website.

-MAChemGuy has some great videos of Chemistry Practicals that relate to GCSE Chemistry and do CLEAPSS
+MAChemGuy has some great videos of Chemistry Practicals that relate to GCSE Chemistry, as do CLEAPSS

 A wide collection of educational science games are available via the U.S. Career institute, with activities ranging from element hangman to learning how the sun makes energy!